HenryCNH/Deep-Learning-Project--Text-Summarizer/README.md

 ## Deep-Learning-Project (NLP)---Text Summarizer

-This model is able to provide a summarization from an article.
+This model is able to provide a summarization from large chunk of texts.
 The base model used in this project is 't5-small'.
 It is further trained by 'CNN News 3.0.0' dataset.

 ## Dataset Description
 Please go to the link below to download the dataset: